-(I) "Field trips" means infrequent or irregularly scheduled excursions from the licensed type B home or from the child's own home with an in- home aide.
+(D) "Field trips" means infrequent or irregularly scheduled excursions from the child's own home with an in- home aide.

-(K) "Infant" means a child under eighteen months of age.
+(F) "Infant" means a child who is under eighteen months of age.

-(L) "Medication" means any substance or preparation which is used to prevent or treat a wound, injury, infection, infirmity, or disease.
-This includes medication that is over the counter, or prescribed or recommended by a physician or advance practice nurse certified to prescribe medication, and permitted for administration or application by the caretaker.
+(H) "Medication" means any substance or preparation which is used to prevent or treat a wound, injury, infection, infirmity, or disease.
+This includes medication that is over the counter, or prescribed or recommended by a physician or advance practice nurse certified to prescribe medication, and permitted by the parent for administration or application .

-(O) "Preschool child" means a child who is three years old or older but is not a school child.
+(L) "Preschool child" means a child who is three years old or older but is not a school-age child.

-(P) "Publicly funded child care" is the care of infants, toddlers, preschool children, and school children under age thirteen by an eligible provider.
+(M) "Publicly funded child care" is the care of infants, toddlers, preschool children, and school-age children under age thirteen by an eligible provider, as defined in rule 5101:2-16-01 of the Administrative Code.
 Publicly funded child care is paid, wholly or in part, with federal or state funds.

-(R) "Routine trips" means frequent or regularly scheduled excursions from the licensed type B home or the home in which in-home aide services are being provided.
+(N) "Routine trips" means frequent or regularly scheduled excursions from the home in which in-home aide services are being provided.
 Routine trips include, but are not limited to, taking a child to school or picking up a child from school.

-(W) "Toddler" means a child who is at least eighteen months of age but is less than three years of age.
+(R) "Toddler" means a child who is at least eighteen months of age but less than three years of age.